pradok/events-scheduler/docs/prd.md

 2. Integration tests for PrismaEventRepository (all methods, including FOR UPDATE SKIP LOCKED)
 3. Integration tests for SQSAdapter (send message, error handling)
 4. Integration tests for WebhookAdapter (success, retries, failures)
-5. Integration tests for Express API (all endpoints with real database)
+5. Integration tests for Fastify API (all endpoints with real database)
 6. All integration tests use Testcontainers for PostgreSQL
 7. Integration test coverage ≥100% for adapter code
 8. Integration tests run successfully in CI/CD pipeline